DataDog/documentation/content/en/account_management/billing/serverless.md

 The billed number of functions is almost always significantly lower than the number you see on the Serverless page or in your AWS Console because of the average hourly metering.
 Functions that run infrequently are less likely to affect your bill, and sudden spikes in traffic won't cost you extra.

-For Serverless pricing information, see the infrastructure section in [Datadogs pricing page][1].
+For Serverless pricing information, see the infrastructure section in [Datadog's pricing page][1].

 ## Tracking Usage

-You can track the number of billable Serverless Functions in your account by checking the [Datadog Usage Page][4].
+You can track the number of billable Serverless functions in your account by checking the [Datadog Usage Page][4].
 You can see both the Month-To-Date summary, as well as usage over time.

 To control the number of functions Datadog is monitoring, filter out particular functions by sorting by tag with the [UI](#ui) or by using the [API](#api).

 ### UI

-To use the UI to control the number of functions Datadog is monitoring, navigate to the [AWS Integration page][5] and add tags as `key:value` set to the **to Lambdas with tag:** field.
+To use the UI to control the number of functions Datadog is monitoring, navigate to the [AWS Integration page][5] and add tags as `key:value` sets to the **to Lambdas with tag:** field.

 To add a blacklisted tag, include a `!` before the tag key.
 For example: